-As a sex workers' ally in the Netherlands, I would like to respond to the proposed bill of amendment to the WRS.
+On behalve of the board of Stichting queer.red, a sex worker led film festival in the Netherlands, I would like to respond to the proposed bill of amendment to the WRS.

 Earlier, the sex work community in the Netherlands made its objections to the WRS known.
 The letter1 that Aidsfonds - Soa Aids Nederland submitted during the 2019 consultation about the WRS lists those objections well.
 Ss a criticism of the bill of amendment to the law, these arguments are still relevant: